RodrigoPAml/Next-JS-Front-Repo/README.md

 const Layout = [
   {
     operation: '=',
-    type: 'ulong', // Type is only for the generic component, not needed in back-end
+    type: 'ulong', // Type is only for the generic component, not needed anymore in back-end
     field: 'id',
     name: 'Id'
   },